Geranimo/elasticache-serverless-iam-auth-demo/README.md

-#This project is cloned from https://github.com/aws-samples/elasticache-iam-auth-demo-app/blob/main/README.md and refactored for elastic cache serverless cache connection testing
+#This project is cloned from https://github.com/aws-samples/elasticache-iam-auth-demo-app/blob/main/README.md and refactored for testing elasticcache serverless.

 # Elasticache IAM authentication demo application